redox-os/website/content/news/this-month-250331.md

 - bjorn3 fixed the QEMU configuration for when multiple displayes are attached to the GPU
 - Josh Megnauth replaced the SHA256 hash by a BLAKE3 hash on the Cookbook unit tests
 - bjorn3 unified the network stack (netstack) and the audio daemon (audiod) on the `base` recipe
+- bjorn3 remove leaking to the user environment from unused environment variables

 ## Documentation Improvements

 - Ron Williams documented [how to do system call tracing on Redox](https://doc.redox-os.org/book/syscall-debug.html)
 - Ribbon documented the [system communication with programs](https://doc.redox-os.org/book/communication.html)
+- Ribbon fixed a wrong information on the "Configuration Settings" page
 - Artur Assis improved the diagram on the [Stitching it all together](https://doc.redox-os.org/book/stitching-it-all-together.html) page
+- Miles Ramage improved and did a cleanup on the "Configuration Settings" page

 ## How To Test The Changes